astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 ```

 STUDENT.
 So we add constructors to a type at any point, we do not list them out when we
 define it like in Haskell.
 But how about lambdas?
-I have heard that \lamprolog supports
+I have heard that λProlog supports
 higher-order abstract syntax, which should make those really easy to add too, right?

 ADVISOR.
 Yes, functions at the meta-level are parametric, so they correspond exactly to